GlennVL-AP/cpp-programming-slides/slides/session_1_labo/index.md

 1. Clone <https://gitlab.apstudent.be/cpp-programming/cpp-devcontainer-cmake>
 1. Open with `vscode` or `clion`
 1. Start devcontainer
-1. Try cofiguring and building the project
+1. Try configuring and building the project